m3steele/xm-labs-PostMan-APIs/README.md

 - You may run into some complications with nested groups.
 If the group does not already exist, it will fail.
 Depending on the order of your group export file, it may work for some nested groups and not others.
-This will depend if the group was alread greated before attempting to add the group as a member.
+This will depend if the group was already created before attempting to add the group as a member.

 ### Import Sites from Data File
-This runner will import a list of sites containied in a datafile.
+This runner will import a list of sites contained in a data file.

 **Data File Format**: [Import Sites](postman-Sites.csv)